 Cycling Experience

-Fixie bikes dominate rides on flatlands over short commutes, which is why it comes as no surprise that they are the preferred mode of cycling in urban settings.
+Fixie bikes dominate rides on flatlands over short commutes, which is why it comes as no surprise that the singlespeed bike is the preferred mode of cycling in urban settings.
 Road bikes, on the other hand, are much more diverse in terms of riding possibilities.
 As such, they feature multiple gears that you can shift to ride smoothly across any terrain.
 This difference between Road bikes and Fixie bikes make the road bike the better option to choose when you plan to go for longer commutes.

 Customizability